-When the Feline coronavirus mutate into FIPV, the cat’s immune system produces antibodies that are supposed to protect the cat.
-With the “assistance” of these antibodies, white blood cells gets infected with the virus, and these cells then transport the virus throughout the cat’s body – then an intense inflammatory reaction occurs around vessels in the tissues where these infected cells locate, often in the abdomen, kidney, or brain.
+When the Feline coronavirus mutates into FIPV, the cat’s immune system produces antibodies that are supposed to protect the cat.
+With the “assistance” of these antibodies, white blood cells get infected with the virus, and these cells then transport the virus throughout the cat’s body – then an intense inflammatory reaction occurs around vessels in the tissues where these infected cells locate, often in the abdomen, kidney, or brain.

 Despite the name of the disease contains “Infectious”, actually it is not highly contagious at all.
-Coronavirus, is highly infectious.
+Coronavirus is highly infectious.

 Signs and Symptoms

 The earliest signs are the lack of appetite, fewer, weakness, weight loss, jaundice, and diarrhea.
 Another early sign that I noticed: my lovely boy, Sarman, started lying down on warm places like working PC cases or laptops on his belly.
-Before he got ill, he usually slept in funny and very cute positions – but suddenly he started looking for these warm places to rest, and lying down on them on his belly.
+Before he got ill, he usually slept in funny and very cute positions – but suddenly he started to look for this kind of warm places to rest, and lying down on them on his belly.
 A very, very bad symptom which is an indicator that something was really wrong.
 He also started eating less and less every day.
 He stopped playing, even started not paying attention whatever goes around him at all.
 A few days later, he stopped cleaning (licking) himself.

 It’s like a switch – something in my lovely boy just switched off.

 The hallmark clinical sign of effusive FIP is the accumulation of fluid within the abdomen or chest.
 I first noticed his lack of appetite and weakness on August 21.
 In the early September, liquid started accumulating in his belly.
-This accumulated liquid squeeze the lungs, cause breathing difficulties, and make the cat’s life even worse.
+This accumulated liquid squeeze the lungs, cause breathing difficulties and make the cat’s life even worse.

-Dry FIP will also present the same signs (i.e. lack of appetite, fewer, weakness, weight loss) but there will not be an accumulation of fluid.
+Dry FIP will also present the same signs (i.e. lack of appetite, fever, weakness, weight loss) but there will not be an accumulation of fluid.
 Typically a cat with dry FIP will show ocular or neurological signs.
 For example, the cat may develop difficulty in standing up or walking, becoming functionally paralyzed over time.
 Loss of vision is another possible outcome of the disease.

 In overall, FIP signs and symptoms are: